Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

-We now show the method used to correct the 4\,K cooler line contamination in the timelines.
-In order to prepare the data on which to compute the Fourier coefficients, we build an intermediate set of \emph{signal-removed} TOI4K objects.
-We ``unroll'' the PBR by using as a signal estimate the PBR value from the sky location observed at each time.
-We then subtract this unrolled signal from the original TOI objects.
-Point sources are linearly interpolated in these intermediate TOI4K.
 Then, we measure the cosine and sine Fourier coefficients on the TOI4K for each of the nine lines, once per pointing period.
 We thus neglect variations of these components within the duration of a pointing period.

-We can then subtract from the original TOI objects a timeline made of the nine reconstructed components.
-This notch filter scheme produces ripples around strong point sources\citep[see][]{planck2011-1.7}.
-The origin of this problem lies in the relative position of the 4\,K cooler line frequencies with respect to the harmonics of the spin frequency.
-Most of the time (typically 97\,\% of the pointing periods), a given 4\,K cooler line does not overlap with any spin frequency harmonics and thus does not affect the signal at all.
-The spin frequency is very stable within a pointing period and varies from one pointing period to another by a factor of at most $10^{-4}$ .
+We can then subtract from the original TOI objects a timeline made of the nine reconstructed Fourier components.
+This notch filter scheme produces ripples around strong point sources \citep[see][]{planck2011-1.7}.
+The origin of this problem lies in the position of the 4\,K cooler line frequencies with respect to the harmonics of the spin frequency.
+Most of the time (typically 90 \% of the pointing periods), a given 4\,K cooler line does not overlap with any spin frequency harmonics and thus does not affect the signal at all.
+The spin frequency is very stable within a pointing period and varies from one pointing period to another by a factor of at most $10^{-4}$.
 Hence, in so-called resonant pointing periods, a 4\,K cooler line overlaps one harmonic of the spin frequency.
-The Fourier coefficients are perturbed by the signal and no longer represent the systematic effect.
+Operationally, overlap is declared when the 4\,K cooler line frequency is within twice the reciprocal of the pointing period duration of one of the spin frequency harmonics.
+In the resonant rings, the Fourier coefficients are perturbed by the signal and no longer represent the systematic effect alone, hence resulting in ripples around point sources.
 For those pointing periods only, we interpolate the Fourier coefficients from adjacent non-resonant pointing periods and subtract the systematic timeline from the original TOI objects in the same way as the other pointing periods.

-While tests with simulations (described in the explanatory supplement) demonstrate that any residual 4\,K line contamination is reduced a less than 3\,\% of other sources of noise, these lines also affect our ability to characterise and remove the ADC non-linearity (discussed in Sect.~\ref{sec:ADC-non-linearity}), and are thus still a subject of active analysis.
+While tests with simulations (described in \citealt{planck2013-p28}) demonstrate that any residual 4\,K line contamination is reduced to less than 3\,\% of other sources of noise, these lines also affect our ability to characterize and remove the ADC nonlinearity (discussed in Sect.~\ref{sec:ADC-non-linearity}), and are thus still a subject of active analysis.